…of making many books there is no end; and much study is a weariness of the flesh.

 When I was at primary it wasn’t uncommon for us, singly or in groups, to wander off about the neighbourhood at breaks and lunchtimes.
 There was nobody to stop us, as long as we were back by the bell nobody cared.
 When I started as a janny at Bruntsfield this wasn’t allowed anymore.
 You were still on your own in the playground.

 It’s unusual for teachers and jannies to be actual friends.
 Not round your house for dinner type friends anyway.
-Like the mother superior said of addicts, they are acquaintances.
-There’s an invisible dividing line in a school staff.
-On one side there’s the teachers, on the other, the jannies, the cleaners, the dining room staff.
+Like the mother superior said of addicts, they aren’t friends, they’re acquaintances.
+There’s an unspoken class divide.
+On one side there’s the teachers and classroom assistants, on the other, the jannies, the cleaners, the dining room staff.
 You can see it in how the staffroom get used.
-In a primary school the staffroom is strictly for the teachers.
+In a primary school the staffroom is strictly for the teachers, I was never invited to share the Friday cake.
 In a secondary I could go in there, but it wasn’t comfortable.
 Nothing was said, there were no rules about it.
 Still I never used the staffroom.

 So I haven’t really got any stories about teachers.
-Except for this one, which I wrote years ago…
+Except for this one, for I did have one real teacher friend.
+I wrote this some years ago…

 David